Green Heart Love

 Once your sweet onion dressing is cooled and thickened, enjoy it on sandwiches, subs, and paninis.
 You can also serve it in wraps and pitas or as a dip with pizza (bonus if it's topped with some sugar-free caramelized onions!).

-Of course, you can always use it as a salad dressing in recipes like my strawberry goat cheese salad or even a quinoa salad.
+Of course, you can always use it as a salad dressing in recipes like my strawberry goat cheese salad (vegan) or even a quinoa salad.

 Cooking Tips